tuf94055/CDD_ML_Project/README.md

 This repository contains a machine learning project for predicting bioactivity based on chemical structure.
 The workflow was initially developed for molecules targeting the coronavirus Replicase Polyprotein 1ab, using SMILES strings and molecular descriptors.
-The current project has been generalized into a pipeline for analyzing bioactivity data for any protein target.
+The current project has been generalized into a pipeline for analyzing bioactivity data for any protein target with ChEMBL bioactivity data.

 ---

 ### Features:
 - Load and clean bioactivity datasets from CSV.
 - Compute Lipinski descriptors (Molecular Weight, LogP, H-bond Donors, H-bond Acceptors) from SMILES.
-- Train various machine learning models (Random Forest amongst them) to predict bioactivity (IC50 values).
+- Train Random Forest Regressor and other machine learning models to predict bioactivity (IC50 values).
 - Compare model performance and visualize results.
-- Streamlit web app for interactive exploration (`streamlit_app.py`).
+- Interactive Streamlit web app for real-time exploration, hyperparameter tuning, and model training (`streamlit_app.py`).

 ---